thed00de/hypernetes/docs/admin/kubelet.md

       --maximum-dead-containers=100: Maximum number of old instances of containers to retain globally.
 Each container takes up some disk space.
 Default: 100.
       --maximum-dead-containers-per-container=2: Maximum number of old instances to retain per container.
 Each container takes up some disk space.
 Default: 2.
       --minimum-container-ttl-duration=1m0s: Minimum age for a finished container before it is garbage collected.
 Examples: '300ms', '10s' or '2h45m'
-      --network-plugin="": <Warning: Alpha feature> The name of the network plugin to be invoked for various events in kubelet/pod lifecycle
+      --network-plugin="": <Warning: Alpha feature> The name of the network plugin to be invoked for various events in kubelet/pod lifecycle.
+Note that network-provider option will override this option.
       --network-plugin-dir="/usr/libexec/kubernetes/kubelet-plugins/net/exec/": <Warning: Alpha feature> The full path of the directory in which to search for network plugins
       --node-ip=<nil>: IP address of the node.
 If set, kubelet will use this IP address for the node --node-label=[]: add labels when registering the node in the cluster, the flag can be used multiple times (key=value) --node-labels-file="": the path to a yaml or json file containing a series of key pair labels to apply on node registration
-      --node-status-update-frequency=10s: Specifies how often kubelet posts node status to master.
+      --network-provider="": The name of network provider.
+Enable network provider will disable network-plugin option --node-status-update-frequency=10s: Specifies how often kubelet posts node status to master.
 Note: be cautious when changing the constant, it must work with nodeMonitorGracePeriod in nodecontroller.
 Default: 10s
       --oom-score-adj=-999: The oom-score-adj value for kubelet process.
 Values must be within the range [-1000, 1000] --outofdisk-transition-frequency=5m0s: Duration for which the kubelet has to wait before transitioning out of out-of-disk node condition status.
 Default: 5m0s